austin-moulder/StudioE/README.md

 - React with Next.js 14 App Router
 - TailwindCSS
 - Firebase Auth, Storage, and Database
+- Supabase Auth, Storage, and Database (as an alternative to Firebase)
 - Multiple AI endpoints including OpenAI, Anthropic, and Replicate using Vercel's AI SDK